ravwanbek/slicing_list_homework/README.md

 ## Slicing_list03

   A list of several elements is given.
-Reverse this list.
+Return this list by adding the reverse.

 **Example 1:**